PeanutPiek/PiTV/README.md

 # PiTV
 The PiTV Project is designed to integrate different Functions of a Smart TV on any Display.
 This Project Page is a Placeholder, in case of development of this Project.
+Stay tuned and review this Page frequently.

 The PiTV Wiki provides any kind of Informations about how to handle the Software and what Hardware is needed.